Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces

 \subsection{Cosimplicial normalization functor for $E_\infty$-algebras}

 We recall Mandell's construction of the cosimplicial normalization functor for $\Ee$-algebras \cite{ManCochains}.

-Consider the functor of normalized cochains This is given by the total complex of the double complex obtained by normalizing degree-wise.
+Consider the functor of normalized cochains, sending every cosimplicial cochain complex to a cochain complex, This is given by the total complex of the double complex obtained by normalizing degree-wise.
 When dealing with unbounded complexes, the total complex is constructed using the cartesian product, rather than the direct sum.
 The following description of the normalized cochains functor will be useful.
-Denote by the normalized chain complex of $R$-modules of the standard $n$-simplex simplicial set, where denotes the free $R$-module functor, right adjoint to the forgetful.
+Denote by the normalized chain complex of $R$-modules of the standard $n$-simplex simplicial set, where denotes the free $R$-module functor, left adjoint to the forgetful.
 We will often consider $C_*(\Delta^n)$ as a non-positively graded cochain complex.
-Denote by the internal hom of cochain complexes.
-The following Proposition is well-known: \begin{prop} If $A^{\bullet}$ is a cosimplicial cochain complex, then $N(A^{\bullet})$ may be identified with the end
+Denote by $\Hom(-,-)$ the internal hom of cochain complexes.
+The following proposition is well-known: \begin{prop} If $A^{\bullet}$ is a cosimplicial cochain complex, then $N(A^{\bullet})$ may be identified with the end

 of the functor $\Delta^{op}\times \Delta\lra \ch{R}$ given by $(\alpha,\beta)\mapsto \Hom(C_*(\Delta^\alpha),A^{\beta})$. \end{prop}